wyeworks/blog/source/_posts/2017-09-06-a-review-of-srr-in-javascript-frameworks.markdown

   twitter_handle: jmbejar
   github_handle: jmbejar
   image: /images/team/jorge-bejar.jpg
-  description: Software Engineer at Wyeworks.
-Ruby on Rails developer.
+  description: Software Engineer at WyeWorks.
+Javascript and Ruby developer.
 ---

 The Javascript ecosystem is always moving fast, so it’s important to keep track of how everything is progressing, especially when it comes to tools and frameworks.
 The people at [This.Dot](https://www.thisdot.co/) produces an amazing series of webinars, called [This.Javascript](https://www.thisdot.co/javascript/09-07-2017), that discuss the latest on major Javascript frameworks and tools.
 This post is the first in a series of articles about topics that caught my attention after watching the latest episode.